plokhotnyuk/rtree2d/README.md

 ## Goals

 Main our requirements was:
-- *efficiency* - we wanted the R-Tree to be able to search throught millions of entries efficiently even in case of highly overlapped entries, also, we needed to be able to quickly rebuild R-tries with a per minute rate producing minimum pressure on GC
+- *efficiency* - we wanted the R-Tree to be able to search through millions of entries efficiently even in case of highly overlapped entries, also, we needed to be able to quickly rebuild R-tries with a per minute rate producing minimum pressure on GC
 - *immutability* - different threads needed to be able to work with the same R-tree without problems,